 Please note that,

-Receivables with value > INR 25L are not supported.
+Receivables with value > INR 25 Lakhs are not supported for transaction type software and services.

 For goods receivable, you/your connected user must provide additional supporting documents (shipping and customs related) after the transaction has been settled.
 This is covered in detail in section 6.